 Labor Condition Application

 The first step is to get a Labor Condition Application certified by the Department of Labor.
-In the LCA, the employer attests that there is no strike or lockout; the working conditions will not adversely affect U.S. workers; the employer will pay the greater of the prevailing or actual wages, notice of the filing of the LCA has been given to other employees or the bargaining representative; and if the employer is H-1B dependent, recruitment and non-displacement attestations may apply.
+In the LCA, the employer attests that there is no strike or lockout; the working conditions will not adversely affect U.S. workers; the employer will pay the greater of the prevailing or actual wages, a notice of the filing of the LCA has been given to other employees or the bargaining representative; and if the employer is H-1B dependent, recruitment and non-displacement attestations may apply.

 Unlike the H1-B, for the H-1B1, Form I-129 is not required to be submitted to USCIS.
 The visa applicant simply brings the approved LCA to a US consulate to apply for a visa along with the required supporting documentation, including a written offer of employment.